ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/subscriptions.markdown

   requests.
-* The orchestrator unifies the data sent by shards, handles documents (e.g. by adding included documents even if the original document arrives from one batch and the included document from another), and arranges them in new consumable batches.
+* The orchestrator unifies the data sent by shards, handles documents (e.g. by adding included documents even if the original document arrives from one shard and the included document from another), and arranges them in new consumable batches.
 * The orchestrator keeps track of the worker's progress.